MMathisLab/FreelyMovingVR4Mice/dj_pipeline/README.md

    vr4mice.Dataset()
   ```
    Note: if the subfolder name is different (not `/data/data` but `/data/rawdata` for example, change the path in `run.py` script).
+   Attention: ignore .npy files by now, as it needs some pre-initialisation part for base schemas (don't put .npy in /data/data)

 ##### Additional Configurations

 10. The logs can be checked in the logs current folder.